Your Baby's Best Shot

-Your Baby's Best Shot: Why Vaccines are Safe and Save Lives is a 2012 pro-vaccine book, published by Rowman and Littlefield, and written by E. Allison Hagood, a psychology professor, and Stacy Mintzer Herlihy, a freelance writer from Roseland, New Jersey.
-The foreword was written by Paul Offit.
+Your Baby's Best Shot: Why Vaccines are Safe and Save Lives is a 2012 book that explains the history of and science behind vaccines.
+The book encourages routine childhood immunization and dispels myths regarding vaccine safety.
+It was published by Rowman and Littlefield and co-written by E. Allison Hagood (a psychology professor) and Stacy Mintzer Herlihy (a freelance writer).
+The foreword was written by pediatrician and vaccinologist Paul Offit.

 Summary

 The book's introduction states: "I hope that anyone reading this book will read it and gain an understanding why vaccines are so vitally important to the health and well being of all of us."

 Chapter 1 describes who the authors are, their own experiences with vaccines, and what motivated them to write this book.

 Chapter 2 focuses on the story of Edward Jenner and the development of the first vaccine.

 Chapter 3 discusses the biological mechanisms by which vaccines work, as well as the concept of herd immunity.

-Chapter 4 discusses the anti-vaccine claims about how vaccines contain "dangerous ingredients" such as formaldehyde and polymyxin B.
+Chapter 4 debunks anti-vaccine activists' claims that certain vaccine ingredients, such as formaldehyde and polymyxin B, are unsafe.